 2. In the Quick Select, choose Layer and select the desired layer.
 After that, all objects on the selected layer will be highlighted.

-Besides pressing Ctrl + 1, there are other ways to open Quick Select:
+In addition to finding the function through the property panel, there are other ways to open Quick Select:

 · Right-click anywhere in the drawing area.